thorpej/CoPicoVision/README.md

 affects Super Game Module games that disable the BIOS ROM.
 [This procedure](errata/rev2_0_memdec_bodge.md) will correct the problem.
 The issue is corrected in rev 2.1 of the CoPicoVision board.
+**Note: this rework procedure is incomplete.
+It is recommended that, unless you are willing and able to troubleshoot and repair your own board, that you do not build any rev 2.x boards.**
 * The AY-3-8910 sound chip has the wrong clock source.
 This will lead to incorrect sound output of any Super Game Module game that uses the AY-3-8910 sound chip (which is nearly all of them).
 For rev 2.x boards, this